 Here’s a little-known fact about EMERGE App, the company.
 In its previous life, it sold custom printed t-shirts!
-Yes, it was a small business that was started by Ben, the founder, while he was still in school.

 So, regardless of your business size, we know and truly understand your pain points about dealing with inventory in all shapes and sizes.

 Here are some no-nonsense, hard-hitting inventory management best practices you can implement RIGHT NOW for your business in 2018!

 Inventory Management Best Practices

 Are you still using spreadsheets or pen and paper to manage inventory in your business?
 What clarity and visibility do your employees have in inventory when they handover tasks to other colleagues?
 How quickly can you scale up and onboard new employees or managers?

 You need to be sensible and realistic about using inventory management software.
 Using spreadsheets to game your way to inventory efficiency, or searching in vain for a free open source inventory management solution isn’t going to happen.

 We often encounter prospects who yell “that’s expensive!” after we put a monthly subscription proposal for their business.
 At $29.95 per user per month before discounts, I think that’s a pretty low price to pay to fast forward your business.

 Inventory management best practices need to be instilled in everyone in your company, not just your fulfillment and warehouse staff.
 Like managing change at any firm, management at the top needs to set the tone, pace and plan for adopting a lean and efficient inventory management attitude in every staff.